dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/external-oauth.md

 ### 2. Create a client app

 1. From the **App registration page**, click **New registration**.
-2. Give the app a name that will uniquely identify it as the client app.
+    1. Give the app a name that uniquely identifies it as the client app.
-3. Ensure **Supported account types** is set to “Accounts in this organizational directory only (`Org name` - Single Tenant).”
+    2. Ensure **Supported account types** are set to “Accounts in this organizational directory only (`Org name` - Single Tenant).”
-4. Set the **Redirect URI** to **Web** and copy/paste the **Redirect URI** from dbt Cloud into the field.
+    3. Set the **Redirect URI** to **Web** and copy/paste the **Redirect URI** from dbt Cloud into the field.
-5. Click **Register**.
+    4. Click **Register**.
-6. From the app page, click **API permissions from the left menu, and click **Add permission**.
+2. From the app overview page, click **API permissions** from the left menu, and click **Add permission**.
-7. From the pop-out screen, click **APIs my organization uses and search for the resource server name from the previous steps and click it.
+3. From the pop-out screen, click **APIs my organization uses**, search for the resource server name from the previous steps, and click it.
-8. Ensure the box for the **Permissions** `session:role-any` is checked and click **Add permissions.
+4. Ensure the box for the **Permissions** `session:role-any` is enabled and click **Add permissions**.
-9. Click **Grant admin consent** and from the popup modal click **Yes**.
+5. Click **Grant admin consent** and from the popup modal click **Yes**.
-10. From the left menu, click **Certificates and secrets**.
-Click **New client secret**.
-Name the secret, set an expiration, and click **Add**. **Note**: Microsoft does not allow “forever” as an expiration.
+6. From the left menu, click **Certificates and secrets** and cllick **New client secret**.
+Name the secret, set an expiration, and click **Add**.
+**Note**: Microsoft does not allow “forever” as an expiration.
 The maximum time is two years.
-It’s important to document the expiration date so that the secret can be refreshed before the expiration or user authorization will fail.
+It’s essential to document the expiration date so that the secret can be refreshed before the expiration or user authorization will fail.
-11. Record the **Value** for use in a future step and record it immediately. _Once you navigate away from this screen, this value will not be displayed again._
+7. Record the `value` for use in a future step and record it immediately.
+**Note**: This value will not be displayed again once you navigate away from this screen.

 ### 3. Snowflake configuration

-You'll be going back-and-forth between the Entra ID site and Snowflake.
+You'll be switching between the Entra ID site and Snowflake.
 Keep your Entra ID account open for this process.

 Copy and paste the following as a template in a Snowflake worksheet: